Miguel Bianconi: Platanias

 On 22 August 2018, Bianconi joined Football League club Platanias, signing a three-year contract on a free transfer.

 He finished his debut season with 16 goals in 29 assists, but his team missed out promotion against OFI.

 Lamia

-On 10 January 2020, following his release from Platanias, Superleague club Lamia officially announced the acquisition of the Brazilian striker on a free transfer.
+On 10 January 2020, following his release from Platanias, Super League club Lamia officially announced the acquisition of the Brazilian striker on a free transfer.
 Five days later, he scored his first goal for the club in a 1–1 home draw against Trikala, as his team qualified for the quarter-finals of the Greek Cup.

 On 27 January 2020, he scored his first league goal in a 1–1 home draw against Asteras Tripolis.

-On 8 June 2020, he scored in a 2–0 home win against Panetolikos for the 2019–20 Superleague playoffs after an 80-day enforced COVID-19 break.
+On 8 June 2020, he scored in a 2–0 home win against Panetolikos for the 2019–20 Super League play-offs after an 80-day enforced COVID-19 break.

 His first goal for the 2020–21 season came in a 2–1 home defeat against Volos.